tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

     <kbd><img src="./images/joa17.png"  /></kdb>

-31. In the left menu, go back to `Actions`, select the Action `slackNotification`, then drag and drop it after the `smsNexmoUserID`-Action.
+31. In the left menu, go back to `Actions`, select the Action `slackNotification`, then drag and drop it after the `smsNexmo{Email}`-Action.

     <!---
     ![Demo](./images/joa18.png)